-Use Disk Utility (Applications > Utilities > Disk Utility) to repair permissions on your new drive.
-Select the new OS X volume in the list on the left, then click on the "First Aid" tab, then click on "Repair Disk Permissions".
+For Mac OS X 10.6-10.11: Use Disk Utility (Applications > Utilities > Disk Utility) to repair permissions on your new drive.
+Select the new OS X volume in the list on the left, then click on the 'First Aid' tab, then click on 'Repair Disk Permissions'.

 Double-check your files

-Run all your apps and go through your files to make sure everything is working and nothing is missing.
-You may have to re-authorize some apps or, in very rare cases, reinstall the application altogether.
+Run all your apps and go through your files to make sure everything is working, and nothing is missing.
+You may have to re-authorize some applications or, in very rare cases, reinstall the application.
 Make sure everything is as you want it before continuing.

 Once you've checked to make sure your data came through correctly, you're ready to go.
 Now you can either erase your old drive in the external enclosure and use it for other purposes or save it for posterity.